 Sufferers of Parkinson’s disease experience a number of symptoms related to the deterioration of nerve cells, which are no longer capable of producing sufficient levels of an important neurotransmitter, dopamine.
 Symptoms include;

-- stiffness in arms and legs;
+- Stiffness in arms and legs

-- trembling of jaw, face, arms, legs and hands.
+- Trembling of jaw, face, arms, legs, and hands

 Parkinson’s is often related to genetic factors, but inheritance is not necessarily evident in all cases.
 Certain chemicals that the person has been exposed to over a period of time may also be a causative factor in developing Parkinson’s.

 Paraquat has been a commonly used grass and weedkiller for many years.
 The occupational hazard is most likely to be prevalent in workers who use the herbicide regularly.
-That includes groundsmen and women, farm workers, gardeners, nursery workers and landscape workers.
+That includes groundsmen and women, farm workers, gardeners, nursery workers, and landscape workers.
 Ordinary homeowners may also be at risk if they regularly use one of the branded products based on the product around their home.

 It may also be the case that you don’t even need to use Paraquat yourself, but be in close proximity to somewhere where the herbicide is regularly used.
 One survey suggested that the chance of developing Parkinson’s disease increased by a factor of 75% for those living within 500 yards of a known Paraquat use area.
-Another study suggested that those whose job depended on using Paraquat regularly had twice the chance of developing Parkinson’s disease as those who were not exposed to it.
+Another study suggested that those whose jobs depended on using Paraquat regularly had twice the chance of developing Parkinson’s disease as those who were not exposed to it.

 Paraquat has been banned in 32 other countries

 The use of Paraquat has been banned in the European Union and several other countries, but so far the U.S. Environmental Protection Agency (EPA) has resisted calls to ban the use of the herbicide.
-Instead it has restricted its use to those people who are trained in its use and have a license to use it.
+Instead, it has restricted its use to those people who are trained in its use and have a license to use it.